Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This pecan pie bar recipe is gluten free, grain free, and vegan, made with paleo flour and natural sugars.
+These Chocolate Coffee Pecan Pie Bars are gluten-free, grain-free, vegan, and are made with paleo flour and natural sugars.
 Skip the traditional pie and serve these bars for a healthier holiday dessert!

 Chocolate and coffee share a similar flavor profile, so they naturally pair well together.
 This is why many good chocolate cake recipes call for the addition of coffee or espresso powder.